awslabs/speke-reference-server/workflow/drm-vod.md

 You can play the HLS streaming using:
-* DemoConsole Player ( From the stack output of the AWS VOD Reference Solution)
+* DemoConsole Player
+    1. Go the landing page for the Video On Demand workshop
+    1. Click on the Preview link to load the Video Player
+    1. Paste the HLS Url into the Cloudfront Url input box.
 * or Open Safari on a Mac and paste the HLS URL into the browser.